Strongly Coupled Two-scale System with Nonlinear Dispersion: Weak Solvability and Numerical Simulation: Introduction

-where $0<\varepsilon\ll1$ is a small scale parameter representative of the porous geometry which is assumed to be periodic; we refer to \cite{raveendran2023homogenization} for more details regarding this limiting process.
-The $\es$-dependent problem with nonlinear fast drift given by \cref{Eq:orgin} is associated with a hydrodynamic limit of a \textit{totally asymmetric simple exclusion process} (TASEP) which describes a population of interacting particles crossing a domain with obstacles \cite{CIRILLO2016436,cirillo2020upscaling,raveendran21}.
-In this scenario, the nonlinearity takes the form $P(r):=r(1-r)$ which corresponds to $G_i(r)=1-2r$ in \cref{eq:introduction_nonlinearpde_cell} (see \cite{raveendran2023homogenization}).
-Since nonlinear interactions in the diffusion/dispersion part come up quite often in upscaled models, e.g., \cite{marusik2005,allaire2016,ijioma2019fast,bringedal2020phase}, we study the case where the terms $G_i(u)$ are general functions which satisfy certain assumptions presented later.
+{The upscaling of the aforementioned problem can be carried out by using the technique of two-scale convergence with drift, we refer to \cite{raveendran2023homogenization} for more details regarding this limiting process.
+In the above-mentioned scenario where the nonlinearity takes the form $P(r):=r(1-r)$, we have $G_i(r)=1-2r$ in \cref{eq:introduction_nonlinearpde_cell} It is worth noting that here $G_i(r)=P'(r)$ emerges as a direct consequence of the homogenization process as outlined in \cite{raveendran2023homogenization}.
+Since nonlinear interactions in the diffusion/dispersion part appear quite often in upscaled models, e.g., \cite{marusik2005,allaire2016,ijioma2019fast,bringedal2020phase}, we study the case where the $G_i(u)$ are general nonlinear functions while maintaining a simplified structure for the nonlinear dispersion term.}

 It is worth noting that our scientific questions are very much in the spirit of \cite{Goudon}, where the authors ask: what is the macroscopic response of where $\eta>0$ and $V^\varepsilon$ is some large random field?
 In other words, what precisely is the term $\langle uV\rangle$ in the corresponding upscaled equation

 where $\langle\cdot\rangle$ denotes some suitable average, and how can this be computed numerically.
 Comparing \eqref{Eq:Goudon} and \eqref{Eq:Goudon_averaged} with \eqref{Eq:orgin} and \eqref{eq:introduction_nonlinearpde}, we see that the vector field $V^\varepsilon$ is in our setting what the TASEP requires, and hence, the meaning of $\langle uV\rangle$ is for us precisely $-D^*(W)\nabla u$.